AwalaApp/specs/rs001-ramf.md

 ## Open Questions

 - PCKS7 is much more widely supported than CMS.
 Should we downgrade to PCKS7?
 If so, then this format will have to be updated to hold the [key agreement](rs003-key-agreement.md) information (more specifically, the public component of the ephemeral key and some metadata), since PKCS7 enveloped-data does not support encryption using key agreement algorithms.

-## Relevant Specifications

-The use of cryptographic algorithms in RAMF messages MUST comply with [RS-018](rs018-algorithms.md).